Woof: Dogecoin Cryptocurrency Returns Are up 6,000% This Year

 There's no denying that Dogecoin is a meme.
-It's also proven to be quite valuable to those who decided to buy in, with Coindesk today reporting that returns on the coin have risen 6,000% this year, despite the fact that it was specifically created as a joke.
+It's also proven to be quite valuable to those who decided to buy in, with Coindesk today reporting that returns on the coin have risen 6,000% this year — and over 450% just in the past week — despite the fact that it was specifically created as a joke.

 But if there are three safe-for-work things people love on the internet, they're dogs, memes and cryptocurrencies.
 Redditors are particularly fond of Dogecoin, and they often gift the financially viable meme to people whose posts they've enjoyed.